 If you’re a guitarist who isn’t feeling too confident in your musical notation abilities, a vibrato pedal is a way to go to start experimenting with modulation.
 There are two main types of vibrato pedals on the market- digital vibrato pedals and analog vibrato pedals.

 Ever since the late 1900s, guitars have been equipped developed and produced with vibrato systems that are operated mechanically, most commonly found in a hand lever.
 This is where the confusion really begins!

-Again, if you are worried about applying the tremolo technique to your music and not being able to maintain a consistent tempo, there are tremolo pedals on the market that allow you to produce a tremolo effect by pressing down on the pedal.
+Again, if you are worried about applying the trem technique to your music and not being able to maintain a consistent tempo or tone, there are tremolo pedals on the market that allow you to produce a tremolo effect by pressing down on the pedal.

 These pedals work very similarly to vibrato pedals, but instead of producing a vibrato effect, tremolo pedals produce a wavy or choppy effect, depending on which option you select.

 When testing out and comparing the tremolo pedal and the vibrato pedal, a lot of people commented that the tremolo pedal sounded a lot more artificial than the vibrato pedal.
 The effect that the tremolo pedal produces is a lot more obvious compared to the vibrato pedal that maintain a straight tone.

 Vibrato and tremolo are both techniques that have the ability to really add emotion to your music or allow you to change a bridge in a song.
 Both of these techniques really allow musicians to add expression to their music, which makes the difference between a decent song and a memorable masterpiece.